 Part of honoring her own unique journey into darkness, Bridget lined her room entirely with black velvet.
 Sitting in there, with only candle light, one immediately became altered.
 She’d created a place in which she could not avoid the visions that might arise from the depths of her soul.
 It was a living art installation, and a journey she took for months on end.

 Nancy had a daughter, I moved up to the Bay Area and we formed a family for a time.
 I was honored to call myself a parent of sorts, learning from the struggles young women endure in our culture.
 I was immersed for years in the feminine in the form of driving, cooking, and helping to support our small family.
 Nancy is a talented visual artist, I learned so much trying to see the world through her eyes.
 My time with them is too rich and precious to write about in the context of just this chapter.
-The gift of the life we made together carried me into adulthood.
+The family we made together carried me into adulthood.

 I learned to walk in the world again during that time – chop wood, become a soccer Mom.
 I also made art and began to dance again.
 Heading out into the wooded hills of Berkeley every day for months I danced, or tried to dance with the spirit of the forest.
 I struggled to bridge the imagined space between nature and my inner world, between dance and shamanism, between modern and archaic.
 I struggled, I danced, I sat.